By-invitation meet-and-greet for Township council candidates draws flak - Aldergrove Star

 He said the meetings amounted to the “launching of their voting slate.”

-“Call it a silent-slate, call it a party, but what I do know is that Langley voters traditionally don’t like to see power amalgamated,” Joehl added.

-Mayor Froese told the Times he received a last-minute invitation about a week before the event and decided to accept because he is open to speak at any candidates event organized by a legitimate group.
+Mayor Froese told the Times he received an invitation about a week before the event and decided to accept because he is open to speak at any candidates event organized by a legitimate group.

 “If I can go, I go,” Froese said.